Gibson Center Bus Service

 - The driver will load/unload wheelchair passengers and properly secure them.

 Medical Emergencies/Accidents/Acceptable Behavior:

-- Upon joining the program, please list any medical conditions/medicines on the enrollment form.
-This will enable us to give the information to medical personnel in an emergency.
-In a medical emergency, the driver will stop the vehicle safely and call dispatch immediately with location and details.
+- In a medical emergency, the driver will stop the vehicle safely and call dispatch immediately with location and details.
 Dispatch will call 911 for assistance.
 The driver may administer first aid if necessary, only if trained (which is not required).

 - Adequate personal hygiene and acceptable behavior are required.
 Anyone appearing to be under the influence of drugs or alcohol will be refused service.
 Objectionable, abusive or threatening language and/or behavior will not be tolerated and will lead to suspension of service

 COVID-19 vaccination appointments are our highest priority.
 If you need a ride to the Mt.
 Washington Observatory/Memorial Hospital vaccination clinic, please call 603-356-3231 now to schedule your ride.
 We cannot guarantee availability due to social distancing on the bus that limits us to 3-4 people at any one time.

 Gibson Center for Senior Services Inc. will make reasonable modifications to its policies and procedures upon request.
 This information/brochure is available in alternative formats upon request.